swiftlang/swift/docs/SIL.rst

 The instructions ``ref_tail_addr`` and ``tail_addr`` can be used to project the tail elements.
 The ``objc`` attribute cannot be used together with ``tail_elems``.

+The optional ``unique`` attribute indicates that this is the only reference to the allocated object.
+In other words, the reference will not escape or be written to dynamically.
+This allows access of the object to be static instead of dynamic.

 alloc_ref_dynamic
 `````````````````